Launching A Hedge Fund

-I got this one right as well as a number of other trades during the market panic.
+I got this one right as well as a number of other investments during the market panic.
 By May, Tidefall was up materially, and in a down market.
 Even better, by June Covid was starting to get (temporarily) under control and the Globe wanted to run the story.

 The article was finally released.
 The Buffett fee structure resonated as strongly as I’d hoped.
 New clients were ready to join and checks were finally starting to arrive.
 We were on our way.

 And that covers Tidefall until today.

 Ultimately, the biggest risk wasn’t failing, it was not trying.